aFarkas/lazysizes/README.md

 ###Simple pattern

-For non crucial or below the fold images or in case you want to save more initial image data the LQIP pattern can't be used (an extreme fuzzy image does neither work as a good enough first impression nor as a fallback), you do use client side rendering (no preload parser advantage) or you can't even generate a LQIP src, simply omit the ``src`` attribute  or add a data uri as fallback ``src``.
+For non crucial or below the fold images or in case you want to save more initial image data/requests the LQIP pattern can't be used (an extreme fuzzy image does neither work as a good enough first impression nor as a fallback), you do use client side rendering (no preload parser advantage) or you can't even generate a LQIP src, simply omit the ``src`` attribute  or add a data uri as fallback ``src``.

 ```html
 <img src="data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw=="